paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 ---
 <a id="section-1101"></a>
 ## § 1101.
 Definitions
+**(a) In General.—** In this chapter:

-[Section 2101(23) of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section2101/23&num=0&edition=prelim) and [section 40102(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40102/a&num=0&edition=prelim) apply to this chapter.
-In this chapter, the term “accident” includes damage to or destruction of vehicles in surface or air transportation or pipelines, regardless of whether the initiating event is accidental or otherwise.
+(1) **Accident.—** — The term “accident” includes damage to or destruction of vehicles in surface or air transportation or pipelines, regardless of whether the initiating event is accidental or otherwise.

+(2) **State.—** — The term “State” means a State of the United States, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, the Northern Mariana Islands, and Guam.

+**(b) Applicability of Other Definitions.—** [Section 2101(23) of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section2101/23&num=0&edition=prelim) and [section 40102(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40102/a&num=0&edition=prelim) shall apply to this chapter.

 ### Statutory Notes